Tennessee

 Tennessee Information Protection Act (TIPA) Overview

-In April 2025, the Tennessee Attorney General's office issued guidance for businesses and consumers to help with compliance ahead of the July 2025 effective date.
+In April 2025, the Tennessee Attorney General's office issued guidance for businesses and consumers ahead of the July 1, 2025 effective date.
+As of May 2026, no formal TIPA enforcement actions have been publicly announced; the AG's office has focused on compliance guidance rather than punitive enforcement during the law's first year.

 Who Must Comply With TIPA

-TIPA applies to persons that conduct business in Tennessee or produce products or services that are targeted to Tennessee residents.
-To fall within TIPA's scope, a business must meet all three of these requirements.
+TIPA applies to persons that conduct business in Tennessee or produce products or services targeted to Tennessee residents, provided the business meets all three of the following requirements.

 Revenue threshold.
 The business must exceed $25 million in annual revenue.
-Tennessee follows Utah's approach in setting a revenue floor, which effectively excludes small businesses from TIPA's reach.
+This floor effectively excludes most small businesses from TIPA's reach, following Utah's model rather than Virginia's (which has no revenue floor).

-The 175,000-consumer threshold is higher than Virginia's 100,000-consumer threshold, which narrows the pool of covered entities compared to some other state privacy laws.
+The 175,000-consumer threshold is higher than Virginia's 100,000-consumer threshold, which narrows the scope of covered entities.

 Who Is Exempt From TIPA